 The Grand Lodge of England adopted and promoted these values, a process that began visibly with the publication of the 1723 Constitutions with its reworked Charges and Regulations, and adoption of a reformulated Masonic Ritual.

-Masonic values are frequently summarised as the three Grand Principles of ‘Brotherly Love’; ‘Relief’; and ‘Truth’.
-In this context, ‘Brotherly Love’ may be considered a short-hand expression for the promotion and practice of consideration for others, that is, for mankind or humanity.
-‘Relief’ is the promotion and practice of benevolence and charity: not simply relieving poverty but also ‘distress’ or suffering more generally.
-And ‘Truth’ refers to education and improving one’s understanding of both the world and of oneself, whereby freemasons are encouraged to focus on the ‘advantages of education, by which means alone we are rendered fit members of regularly organized society’.
+Masonic values are frequently summarised as the three Grand Principles of ‘Brotherly Love’, ‘Relief’ and ‘Truth’.
+In this context, ‘Brotherly Love’ can be considered a short-hand expression for the promotion and practice of consideration for others, that is, for mankind or humanity.
+‘Relief’ is the promotion and practice of benevolence and charity: not simply relieving poverty but also ‘distress’, or suffering more generally.
+And ‘Truth’ refers to education and improving one’s understanding of both the world and oneself, whereby freemasons are encouraged to focus on the ‘advantages of education, by which means alone we are rendered fit members of regularly organized society’.

 The Wren Library at Trinity College, Cambridge, pictured above, was designed by Christopher Wren in 1676 and completed in 1695; it holds Isaac Newton’s notebooks and his annotated copy of Principia Mathematica.